 Isabel Parés-Ramos, Puerto Rico

 Isabel is an urbanist, environmental scientist and geographer from Puerto Rico.
 As a researcher, she studied human dimensions of global environmental change, focusing on population and land use changes in urban and rural ecosystems of Latin America.
 Her growing interest in understanding and promoting sustainable human-nature interactions lead her to Mundus Urbano, which inspired and empowered her ongoing projects.
-She continues as a researcher in urban topics at the university, and recently founded Urbánica, an environmental consultancy group for the design and implementation of ecological urban development strategies in Puerto Rico working mainly on climate change, food and transportation issues.
+She continues as a researcher in urban topics at the university, and recently founded Urbánica, an environmental consultancy group for the design and implementation of ecological urban development strategies in Puerto Rico, working mainly on climate change, food and transportation issues.

 Kara Siahaan, Indonesia

 Kara holds a Bachelor of Science in Marketing from Pennsylvania State University.
 She has substantial work experience in the field of disaster management for the French Red Cross in Indonesia.
-Her work mainly focussed on capacity building for disaster risk reduction.
+Her work mainly focused on capacity building for disaster risk reduction.

 Maria Ustinova, Russia